P065C

 1. 1

-Retrieve and record all DTCs and note any related battery or charging system codes.
+Retrieve and record all DTCs and note any related battery or charging codes.

 2. 2

-Test battery capacity and internal resistance with a dedicated battery tester.
+Test the battery state of health and internal resistance with a dedicated battery tester.

 3. 3